Thomas Washer

 Ensign Thomas Washer was an early Virginia colonist who settled in the area that became Isle of Wight County, Virginia.
-Washer and Christopher Lawne represented Lawne's Plantation as burgesses in the first assembly of the Virginia House of Burgesses, the lower house of the colonial Virginia General Assembly, in 1619.
+Washer and Christopher Lawne represented Lawne's Plantation — thereafter known as Isle of Wight Plantation — as burgesses in the first assembly of the Virginia House of Burgesses, the lower house of the colonial Virginia General Assembly, in 1619.

-"Ensign" is a military grade or rank, not the colonist's first name, and there is some suggestion that he was a lower ranking military officer before he arrived in Virginia.
-He also would have been a member of the local militia after his arrival in Virginia.
-Sources seem to be uniform in their identification of Washer as "Ensign" and only one source has been found which states that his name was "Thos" (Thomas).
-Even if this is true and can be verified, the colonist is shown as Ensign Washer here because that is how he is shown in sources which identify him as a member of the first session of the House of Burgesses.
+Life

+Thomas was born to Blanche Carmarden and the Reverend William Washer, the latter of Upminster, Essex.

 Before 1619, Ensign Washer, Captain Nathaniel Basse, and Giles Jones received patents for land along the Pagan River.
-Captain Christopher Lawne then settled near the mouth of Lawne's Creek in the same vicinity.
-Although the area was known as Captain Lawne's Plantation and its representatives were listed as representatives from the plantation, the colonists also had named the area "Warresqueak County" after the Native American tribe who lived there.
+Captain Christopher Lawne also settled in the same vicinity.
+Although the area was known as Captain Lawne's Plantation and its representatives were listed as representatives from the plantation, the colonists had also named the area "Warrosquyoake Shire" after the Native American tribe who lived there.
 Washer and Christopher Lawne represented Lawne's Plantation in the first assembly of the Virginia House of Burgesses in 1619.

-In 1620, a movement began to change the name of "Warresqueak County" to "Isle of Wight County" but this was not done until 1637.
+The Indian Massacre of 1622 decimated the colony, including Warrosquyoake Shire, and began a series of retaliatory skirmishes that led to great loss of life on both sides.
+In 1620, a movement began to change the name of "Warresqueak County" to "Isle of Wight County" after the island in the English Channel, which was eventually done in 1637.

 The Daughters of the American Revolution state that Ensign Washer had a daughter named Margaret (Polly).
 Little if anything more is known about Ensign Washer or what may have become of him.

-Records do not show him as among the dead of the Indian massacre of 1622 nor do they list him in the muster of 1624.
-Yet his name survives as a member of the first representative assembly in the areas that would become both the State of Virginia and the United States of America.
+Legacy

+Washer's name features on the monument to the first House of Burgesses, which was also the first representative assembly in English North America, located in Jamestown and dedicated by the Association for the Preservation of Virginia Antiquities in 1907.